-Raise your hand if you’ve recognized too late in the day that you haven’t been doing the stuff that really matters, only to freak out, get overwhelmed, and resolve to work longer and harder — while still doing the same kinds of things that you just beat yourself up about doing.
+Raise your hand if you’ve recognized too late in the day that you haven’t been doing the stuff that really matters, only to freak out, get overwhelmed, and resolve to work longer and harder — while still doing the same kinds of things that you just beat yourself up for doing.

-Don’t worry, if I weren’t typing, my hand would be up, too.
+Don’t worry; if I weren’t typing, my hand would be up, too.

 This problem arises because there are two especially challenging parts of the day for us creative people:

 - Getting a great start on the day